 Mandatory Travel Insurance:

-Any airfare; pre- and post-land arrangements; transfers to the vessel in Ushuaia; passport and visa expenses; government arrival and departure taxes; meals ashore; travel insurance; excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges, and telecommunication charges; customary gratuity at the end of the voyage for stewards and other service personnel aboard; fuel surcharge may apply.
+Any airfare; pre- and post-land arrangements; transfers to the vessel in Ushuaia; polar diving; passport and visa expenses; government arrival and departure taxes; meals ashore; travel insurance, including medical, accident, and repatriation/evacuation insurance (required); baggage, cancellation and personal insurance (strongly recommended); excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges, and telecommunication charges; and gratuities.
+Fuel surcharge may apply.

-PHOTOS: © Dietmar Denger, © Amos Nachoun, © John Neuschwander, © Jan Veen, © Rinie ven Meurs, © Erwin Vermeulen
+PHOTOS: © Dietmar Denger, © Amos Nachoun, © John Neuschwander, © Jan Veen, © Rinie ven Meurs, © Erwin Vermeulen, © Oceanwide Expeditions